prettydiff/share-file-systems/documentation/installation.md

 Once the prior mentioned module.js application executes the install.js file must be executed.
 This is because the code must be compiled from TypeScript again as the resulting JavaScript code is very different for the two separate module systems, and the application must be rebuilt to properly use the newly created JavaScript code.

+The install.js script supports an argument *no_package*.
+This argument allows the script to skip the first step that downloads dependencies which greatly reduces execution time.

 ## js/lib/terminal/utilities/terminal.js
 The terminal.js file is the primary entry point to the application from any kind of command shell, or terminal interface.
 This file will not exist until the install.js file is executed as it is output of the compile step.